 We remark that for any invertible $x\in L(\BK)$ the element $g=x^{-1}$ has the property\footnote{Alternatively, recall that the projective group of invertible quaternions is isomorphic over $\Q$ to $\SO_3$ via the action by conjugation on $\quat_0$ (see \cite[Thm.~3.3]{vigneras}).
 Thus there exists $g \in \quat(\BK)^\times$ with $ga_1g^{-1}=a_2$ by Witt's theorem, see e.g.\ \cite[p.~21]{cassels}.} required in the lemma (see Proposition \ref{prop:splitting map}).
 Such an element $g$ exists as $L$ is non-degenerate.

-\begin{proof} Let $(\alpha,\beta) \in \SU_2^2$ be such that $(\alpha,\beta).\langle 1,\ii \rangle = L$.
+\begin{proof} Let $(\alpha,\beta) \in \SU_2^2(\overline{\BK})$ be such that $(\alpha,\beta).\langle 1,\ii \rangle_{\overline{\BK}} = L(\overline{\BK})$.
 Applying Proposition \ref{prop:splitting map} we have

 and in particular $\alpha \mathbb{H}_\ii \alpha^{-1} = \mathbb{H}_{a_1(L)}$.
 By Example \ref{exp:pointwisestab}